awslabs/pgbouncer-fast-switchover/README.md

 The [pgbouncer-rr](https://github.com/awslabs/pgbouncer-rr-patch) project is based on [pgbouncer](https://pgbouncer.github.io/usage.html#description), an open source PostgreSQL connection pooler.
 It adds two new significant features:
 1. **Routing:** intelligently send queries to different database servers from one client connection; use it to partition or load balance across multiple servers/clusters.
 2. **Rewrite:** intercept and programmatically change client queries before they are sent to the server: use it to optimize or otherwise alter queries without modifying your application.
+3. **Fast Switchovers:** use topology from a cluster to pre-create connections to writer/readers and automatically determine the new writer when a switchover is performed.
+All subsequent queries go to the new writer node.

 <img style="margin-left: 100px;" src="images/diagram1.jpg" alt="Diagram1" height="300" width="600">